Terberg developed its automation architecture based on three function layers.

 DRIVE BY WIRE

-The Terberg “drive by wire” system can be controlled via an interface which can be used for further automation or development.
-An automation layer is integrated in the vehicle with relevant safety levels in accordance with ISO 13849-1/2.
-The "drive by wire" controls the operational systems of the vehicle, such as driveline, braking system, steering system, fifth wheel, lift table and lights.
+The Terberg "drive by wire" vehicle can be controlled via a CAN-bus interface that can be used for further automation or development.
+In the vehicle, an automation layer is integrated with relevant safety levels in accordance with ISO 13849-1/2.
+The "drive by wire" controls the operational systems of the vehicle, such as the drivetrain, braking system, steering system, coupling plate, lift table, and lighting.

 ELECTRONIC DRIVER